-- Schouw & Co.
-Group recognizes that tax payments constitute important contributions to the society in the countries where we do business.
+- The Schouw & Co.
+Group recognises that tax payments constitute important contributions to the society in the countries where we do business.
 It is therefore our policy to be a responsible taxpayer and to ensure compliance with local and international tax rules concerning all types of taxes and duties.
-The tax policy er fully aligned with our commercial business, our reputation and our principles of corporate governance. - Schouw & Co.
-Group's tax policy is approved by the Board of Directors and reconsidered as needed. - The executive management of Schouw & Co. is responsible for implementing the tax policy in the group.
-The group tax function is responsible for the group's day-to-day compliance with the tax rules and is involved in all significant tax matters such as, but not limited to, international tax, transfer pricing, material tax audits or assessments raised by local tax authorities. - All group companies are covered by the tax policy, which involves all types of taxes and duties including, among others, corporate tax, withholding taxes, VAT, excise duties, wage tax and other taxes and duties. - The employees, board members and business partners of Schouw & Co.
+The tax policy is fully aligned with our commercial business, our reputation and our corporate governance responsibility. - The Schouw & Co.
+Group's tax policy is approved by the Board of Directors and reconsidered as needed. - The Executive Management of Schouw & Co. is responsible for the implementation of the tax policy.
+The group tax function is responsible for the group's day-to-day compliance with the tax rules and is involved in all significant tax matters such as, but not limited to, international tax, transfer pricing, tax audits and assessments raised by local tax authorities. - All group companies are covered by the tax policy, which involves all types of taxes and duties including, among others, corporate tax, withholding taxes, VAT, excise duties, wage tax and other taxes and duties. - The employees, board members and business partners of the Schouw & Co.
 Group may report suspected criminal or unethical acts including violation of tax rules to the group's whistleblower system.